TRAVELABROOD.COM.AU

 Ninety-six percent of people arriving in Iceland, arrive at Keflavik International Airport.
 A hub for Canada and the USA to Europe, the airport hasn't quite got up to speed with the influx of tourists, so it's very easy to find yourself mixed up with people waiting to depart as opposed to getting through to immigration and baggage collection.
 Keep your eye out for the the arrivals sign and you can't go wrong, although be prepared for an extended delay at immigration (especially if your not EU) as when we arrived there was only one customs officer on duty!

 Baggage collection at Keflavik is bumper to bumper with trolleys and those buying alcohol supplies at the duty-free shop located next to the baggage carousels.
 Having read up about duty-free limits and where to buy alcohol in Iceland, it isn't necessary to rush in and buy supplies at the airport.
-Vínbúðin stores are located around the country, however are only open at certain times ie: 2pm - 6pm (depending on where you are in Iceland).
+Vínbúðin stores are located around the country, however, are only open at certain times ie: 2pm - 6pm (depending on where you are in Iceland).
 The selection is good and prices similar to those at the airport.
 Light beer can be bought at fuel stations and supermarkets and not at the Vínbúðin.

 If you are planning to hire a car from the airport, then I suggest you book ahead.
 The queue for car hire was extensive due to the amount of paperwork each person had to complete.
 There are regular transfer buses which take passengers into Reykjavik, an approximate 45mins drive.